 It also lists which school records can be discharged or destroyed, and which must eventually be sent to Archives New Zealand.

 The Schedule is made up of 7 parts — student records, governance, personnel, finance, property, administration, and historical — and each contains a broad definition of the types of records covered.

 Information pack for schools

 The School Records Retention/Disposal Information Pack provides advice on your school's legal obligations to keep, store and dispose of school records.
 Information in the pack includes:

-- using the retention and disposal Schedule from the Act
+- using the retention and disposal Schedule

 - creating, using and maintaining records

 - keeping electronic records